PSYCHOLOGY IN FORMULA ONE

 I may be an ardent Hamilton fan, but this is not about beating up on Red Bull or feeling bitter that my team lost.

-As a psychotherapist, my disillusionment was about something much bigger than my team losing - it was about the psychological morality of right v. wrong and how, as humans, we rationalize wrong when it suits us.
+As a psychotherapist, my disillusionment was about something much bigger than my team losing - it was about the ethics of right v. wrong and how, as humans, we rationalize wrong when it suits us.

 If we could snap our fingers and play out the exact reverse situation with Hamilton in Verstappen's position and taking the win in Abu Dhabi, Red Bull most definitely would have been furious about the injustice of the result while Mercedes celebrated their victory.